 You might have an abdominoplasty if you want to remove sagging fat and skin, and repair any separated muscles in the abdomen.

-The operation is usually done for cosmetic reasons, with the aim to improve the appearance of a flabby or bulging belly caused by ageing, pregnancies or rapid weight loss.
+The operation is usually done for cosmetic reasons, with the aim to improve the appearance of a flabby or bulging belly caused by being above a healthy weight, ageing, pregnancies or rapid weight loss.

 It can also be done as a reconstructive operation to: